 Compiled by Jamie Greer; rankings voted on by full LWOPW staff.

-And here we are!
-The final 25 entrants in the Hot Tag 100 ’18, looking once again at the best tag teams of the past year in wrestling around the world, from major to indie.
+We continue our annual tag team series with the second part of the Hot Tag 100 ’18, looking once again at the best tag teams of the past year in wrestling around the world, from major to indie.
 Last year, The Young Bucks finished #1 on the list – will the Jackson brothers repeat?
 We’ll have to find out!
 The Hot Tag 100 is a four-part series, with each part focusing on 25 of the entries, counting down.
-This part looks at #25 to #1.
+This part looks at #75 down through #51.

 For the purpose of context, the dates are from November 1, 2017 through November 1, 2018.
 We then took the last month to tabulate our rankings internally and do the write up.
 The criteria we used was as follows: Kayfabe narrative (so winning championships will offer more strength to those who never won, although strong feuds and showings will also count), strength of booking/visibility (so larger promotions will get a bit more prestige in the rankings), skill level, and overall “buzz” throughout that year.
 We realize that no one will agree completely with this ranking – and nor should they.
 After all, wrestling is a form of entertainment and should be entirely subjective by the beholder.
 But we had a blast compiling this list and look forward to seeing how 2019’s list looks!